The Carson Scholars Fund is comprised of a Scholarship Program and the Ben Carson Reading Project.

 The nomination process varies from school to school.
 CSF encourages each school to hold a fair and impartial nomination process to determine which qualifying student at their school would best meet the requirements for a Carson Scholarship.
 Many schools hold an informal essay contest to determine their nominee.

-All Scholars and schools will be sent notification of the status of their application by April 1, 2015.
+All applicants and schools will be sent notification of the status of their application in early March.

-Carson Scholar winners are chosen by a panel of impartial judges, comprised of teachers, educators, and other community members using a standard set of rules.
+Carson Scholar winners are chosen by a panel of impartial judges comprised of educators, business leaders and other community members using a standard set of rules.

 Yes.
 Every Carson Scholar is encouraged to reapply for Carson Scholar Recognition each year until s/he graduates high school.
 Though scholars only receive a monetary award their first year, they can reapply for recognition each subsequent year.

-A student’s scholarship money is held in an account where it will gain interest until he or she attends college.
+A student’s scholarship money is held in an account where it will gain interest until s/he attends college.
 The summer after the scholar graduates high school, CSF will send him/her a Payout Request Form to be filled out with information about where s/he is going to college in the fall.
-CSF will then write a check directly to the college indicating that funds may be applied to tuition, room/board, and/or books.
-In order to receive scholarship money, the scholar must be enrolled full-time at a four-year accredited college or university within the United States.
+The CSF will then write a check directly to the college indicating that funds may be applied to tuition, room/board, and/or books.
+In order to receive scholarship money, the scholar must be enrolled full-time at a four-year accredited college/university within the United States.
 Scholars may defer their payouts for up to 3 years following high school graduation.

 To find out more about payouts, please visit our Scholar Alumni page where you will find Payout Request Forms and important dates.

-For additional questions regarding payouts, contact Katie Damaroda at email@example.com.
+For additional questions regarding payouts, contact Rachel Brown at firstname.lastname@example.org.

 Funding an Annual Scholarship ensures that a deserving student will be recognized and rewarded.
 The Carson Scholars Fund believes that the recognition component of the award is just as important as the scholarship.